 Many people have suffered from these menacing warts and everybody looks for reliable treatments to remove them.
 Wart removal can be done by three major methods or by a combination of them.
 These are:-

-- Procedures – Surgical procedures, laser treatment, cryosurgery, keratolysis using salicyclic acid etc can be used to remove warts.
+- Wart removal procedures – Doctors generally use a chemical that makes the warts blister so that they can be easily removed.
+Getting the wart treated by doctor ensures that you undergo correct diagnosis and treatment.
+Surgical procedures, laser treatment, cryosurgery, keratolysis using salicyclic acid etc can be used to remove warts.

 - Home remedies – There are many wart removal home remedies that one may opt for to get a relief from the persistent problem of warts.

 - Castor oil – Every night, before going off to bed one should apply copious amounts of castor oil in the affected area.
-The warts would reduce in size and disappear with regular application.
+This remedy should see the warts reduce in size and disappear with regular application.

 - Indian Squill – Indian squill is a bulbous herb.
 The bulb of this herb is crushed and a juice is extracted.
-This juice should be applied to the affected area and the results are extremely satisfying.
+This juice should be applied to the affected area and the results for wart removal are extremely satisfying.

 - Dandelion – A milky fluid oozes out from the cut end of a dandelion.
-This is a very mild yet effective treatment of warts.
+This is a very mild yet effective treatment for the removal of warts.
 The juice of dandelion can be applied to sensitive areas like the face and also for genital wart removal.

 - Marigold – The sap from marigold leaves and stem are often applied in quick succession for quicker wart elimination.
 Marigold leaves are soaked in hot water and then blended into a paste.
 This paste is applied religiously on the affected areas and covered with bandage to keep it firmly in it’s place.
 Regular and repeated use should give good results.

-- Cashew nut oil – This is a strong irritant to the skin and it helps to dry up the warts.
+- Cashew nut oil – This is a strong irritant to the skin and it helps to dry up and remove the warts.

 - Pineapple juice – Juice from a fresh pineapple will also help to dry up warts as it is also an irritant to skin.